-Super healthy, but how you use it's important
+Super healthy, but how you use it is important

 These days you can’t walk into a café without seeing a turmeric latte on the menu.
-Yes, I know, It is a little odd at first, after all a latte isn't exactly in the curry zone.
+Yes, I know, It is a little odd at first, after all a latte isn't exactly in the spice zone.
 The latest research suggests, turmeric is fast overtaking many modern medicinal options in popularity.
-It's rise means it's becoming one of the number one spices to get into your diet, any which way you can (and enjoy it).
-BUT, yes there it is, that 'but', there are a few things you should know about how to get the best from your new friend in the kitchen.
+This begs the question, why is everyone going turmeric crazy and why is the research saying it is becoming one of the number one spices to get into your diet any which way you can (and enjoy it)?

 Let's move on from the history side of things and take a look at 'where it's at now'.
 Science is increasingly showing us that we might all benefit from 'a little spice' to get some super nutrition back into our diets.